cubiclesoft/server-instant-start/README.md

 DigitalOcean?
 Droplets?
 ------------------------

-To run this software, you need a Virual Private Server (VPS) provider like DigitalOcean, OVH, AWS, Azure, etc.
+To run this software, you need an Ubuntu/Debian OS distribution on a Virual Private Server (VPS) or dedicated host.
+Providers like DigitalOcean, OVH, AWS, Azure, etc. make it easy to spin up a VPS.

 DigitalOcean is primarily for quickly setting up a temporary Internet-facing server, which is good for testing or short-lived projects.
 Web hosting service providers abound but most of those are shared hosts with little control.
 A Virtual Private Server (VPS), which is what DigitalOcean mostly offers/provides, is something between shared hosting and cloud/dedicated hosting.
 Droplets are intended to be cheap, short-lived VPS instances that are created and destroyed as needed.
 Even though Droplets weren't really ever intended for normal web hosting, quite a few people use them that way.

 Running a VPS (or similar) comes with responsbilities.
-The biggest one is making sure the system is secure, which means that the system remains fully patched because it won't be done automatically.
-Server Instant Start performs an opinionated installation that attempts to create a generally self-secure system.
-For example, it installs a PHP script that runs `apt-get dist-upgrade` with rebooting as needed (e.g. kernel updates) and configures cron to automatically run that script every single day.
+The biggest one is making sure that the system is secure, which means that the system remains fully patched because it won't automatically be done for you.
+Server Instant Start solves a number of configuration management problems by performing an opinionated installation that attempts to create a generally self-securing setup.
+For example, it installs a PHP script that runs `apt-get dist-upgrade` with automatic rebooting as needed (e.g. kernel updates) and configures cron to automatically run that script every single day.
+The contents of and knowledge contained in this repository come from responsibly managing many Linux-based web servers for over a decade.

 The shell script under the Getting Started section is also in `example_install.sh`.
-Just manually modify `PUBLIC_IPV4` and `PUBLIC_IPV6` with correct IP address(es) and then the script can be executed on a non-DigitalOcean system as the `root` user.
-If the intent is to run a server long-term, I highly recommend using an [OVH VPS](https://www.ovhcloud.com/en/vps/cheap-vps/) instead of DigitalOcean.
-They offer a lot more hardware for less cost but slightly less comprehensive technical support.
+For non-DigitalOcean hosts, just upload files, manually modify `PUBLIC_IPV4` and `PUBLIC_IPV6` with correct IP address(es) and then the script can be execute the script as the `root` user.
+If the intent is to run a server long-term, I highly recommend using an [OVH VPS](https://www.ovhcloud.com/en/vps/cheap-vps/) instead of DigitalOcean since OVH offers a lot more hardware and network transfer for less cost but slightly less comprehensive technical support.

 More Information
 ----------------